booman171/Exergame/README.md

 # Exergame

+This Android app uses an wireless IMU (motion tracker) and ECG (brainwave sensor) as input, via bluetooth, in to a mobile game.
+Using the IMU, the player's physical motion to control the ship is ran through a trained Tensorflow model to infer which exercise motion is being performed.
+The trained model recognizes 5 activities, including 4 upper body exercises and rest.
+The ECG sensor is used to replensih the shields of the player's ship by using the calmness algorithm to break a set threshold.

+## Devices
-Android app for use with the MetaMotionR or MetaMotionC wearable device from mbientlab and the Mindwave Mobile from NeuroSky.
+The app connects to the MetaMotionR or MetaMotionC wearable device from mbientlab and the Mindwave Mobile from NeuroSky.

 https://mbientlab.com/metamotionc/

 https://store.neurosky.com/pages/mindwave

 ## Building blocks